tanakakentarotanaka/looker-viz-library/advanced_cross_filtering/README.md

 <img width="800"  alt="Image" src="https://github.com/user-attachments/assets/22b6ad9c-7e4e-4e6d-a599-9315d25bd187" />

-(There is a Gemini mark on the image, but I just used Gemini to white out the image.
+(There is a Gemini mark in the bottom right corner of the image, but I just used Gemini to white out the image.
 Apart from this editing, it is the actual screen.)

 > **Demo Video:** [Watch on YouTube](https://www.youtube.com/watch?v=yk9xEDG_5Lw)